Why is my Garbage Disposal Leaking?

 A rotten

 food smell coming from under the sink is another red flag.
-Standing water creates an environment for bacterial growth.
+Standing creates an environment for bacterial growth.
 Musty odors indicate moisture problems that need investigation.

 Addressing these